mozilla/treeherder/tests/README.md

 ## Set environment variables

-Treeherder requires a number of environment variables that point to the services.
+For Windows, Treeherder requires a number of environment variables that point to the services.
 In our case, those services are in local docker containers.

-    ./tests/env.sh     # env.bat for Windows
+    ./tests/env.bat

 If you plan to use an IDE, here is the same, as a very long line